mohamedlotfy50/local_llm_serving/README.md

 * **Fast Inference:** Optimizing for low-latency response generation.
 * **Concurrent Requests:** Handling multiple user requests efficiently.
 * **Maximum GPU Utilization (Single Instance):** Leveraging the full power of a single GPU for inference.
+* **Local and Containerized Serving:** The deployment will be designed for local execution and containerization (e.g., using Docker) for portability.
+* **Cloud Scalability:** The architecture will be considered with cloud deployment and scaling in mind.
 * **Extensibility:** Gradually expanding to support advanced functionalities:
     * Token Streaming Endpoints
     * End-to-End Voice-to-Voice Communication